Clarence Muse: Life and career

 He was the major star in The Broken Earth (1936), which related the story of a black sharecropper whose son miraculously recovers from fever through the father's fervent prayer.
 Shot on a farm in the South with nonprofessional actors (except for Muse), the film's early scenes focused in a highly realistic manner on the physical labor of plowing scenes with black farmers.
 In 1938, Muse co-starred with boxer Joe Louis in Spirit of Youth, the fictional story of a champion boxer, which featured an all-black cast.
-Muse and Langston Hughes wrote the script for Way Down South (1939).
+Muse and Langston Hughes wrote the script for Way Down South (1939) whose title was taken from Muse's 1932 memoir, coauthored with David Arlen.

 Muse performed in Broken Strings (1940), as a concert violinist who opposes the desire of his son to play "swing".
 During World War II, Muse performed for the USO, including a Negro USO in Riverside, California.
 From 1955 to 1956, Muse was a regular on the weekly TV version of Casablanca, playing Sam the pianist (a part he had been considered for in the original Warner Brothers film).
 In 1959, he played Peter, the Honey Man, in the film musical Porgy and Bess.

 Muse appeared on Disney's TV miniseries The Swamp Fox.
-Other film credits include Buck and the Preacher (1972), The World's Greatest Athlete (1973), and as Gazenga's assistant, "Snapper", in Car Wash (1976).
+Other film credits include Buck and the Preacher (1972), The World's Greatest Athlete (1973), Car Wash (1976), and Passing Through.
 His last acting role was in The Black Stallion (1979).

 Other

 Muse received an honorary doctor of humanities degree from Bishop College in Dallas, Texas, in 1972.
-He was a member of Phi Beta Sigma fraternity, Omega chapter.
-Muse died in Perris, California, on October 13, 1979, one day before his 90th birthday and the same day that his final film was released.
+He was a member of the Phi Beta Sigma fraternity.
+Muse died in Perris, California, on October 13, 1979, one day before his 90th birthday and on the same day that his final film was released.